jlinoff/dsconf/README.md

 Note that for sample sizes smaller than about 30 it will use t-distributions automatically unless you specify -z.

-Here is an example use.
+Here is an example that generates a single column of data with 200 entries where each entry is either 19, 20 or 21.
 Note that I used expr to make it compatible with bash 3.x.
 ```bash

    $ for i in $(seq 200) ; \
       do n=$(expr $i % 3); \
          case $n in \